 Fantastic environment – spend your days doing what you love while working with a passionate and supportive team of caring and like-minded people.

 Job satisfaction – feel proud about helping rescued farmed animals in rewarding roles that bring excitement and variety every day.

 Good remuneration – enjoy above award rates, with uniforms and wet weather gear supplied along with excellent staff facilities.

 If you have the skills and experience for our positions below, we want to hear from you!
-Please send a copy of your cover letter and resume, outlining your relevant skills and experience to this email address.
+Please see details of how to apply under each role below.